 The Drug Possession Lawyers Milwaukee and Southeast Wisconsin Trusts for Impressive Results

 Just minutes from Milwaukee, Kenosha and Waukesha, drug possession lawyer Tom Grieve has achieved a remarkable record for getting possession charges dropped or reduced.
 When you or someone you know is facing drug possession or drug smuggling charges in Wisconsin you need a highly experienced Milwaukee criminal defense attorney who will produce a case-winning drug defense strategy.
 Our Milwaukee lawyers perform a detailed case analysis to evaluate the evidence, protect your rights, and produce the best drug defense options.

 As one of the most respected criminal defense law firms in Milwaukee or Kenosha , our Wisconsin drug possession lawyers treat your case with the personal attention it deserves.
+If you are facing OWI penalties with your drug possession charges, you need a lawyer versed in both areas.
 The Grieve Law LLC Milwaukee drug lawyers are exceptionally skilled at defining case-winning defense strategies for drug charges.

 Isn’t Limited Medical Marijuana Legal in Wisconsin?

 Not yet.
 In April 2014, Governor Scott Walker signed a law that made a certain children’s seizure treatment containing cannabidiol legal in the state.
 Cannabidiol is a derivative of marijuana, but it contains very low levels of THC.
 Cannabidiol is not even considered “medical marijuana.”